RWS/studio-api-docs/apiconcepts/projectautomation/project_configuration.md

 ----
 Every language direction has the ability to contain a list of translation providers.
 A translation provider is an abstract concept of an engine or data source that can provide translations or translation suggestions for a segment and optionally has concordance search capabilities.
 The following types of translation providers are currently supported:

-* Translation Memory (file- or server-based): the SDL translation memory engine.
+* Translation Memory (file- or server-based): the RWS translation memory engine.
-* Automated Translation Server: provides automated or machine translation functionality, based on SDL's ETS engine, Google Translate, etc.
+* Automated Translation Server: provides automated or machine translation functionality, based on RWS's ETS engine, Google Translate, etc.
 * Any other custom-developed translation provider plug-in, e.g. a plug-in that retrieves translation solutions from a tab-delimited list
 Note that the translation provider mechanism is pluggable, which means third-parties can develop support for additional translation provider types, such as for instance the Google machine translation engine, or a third-party translation memory implementation.
 How to develop a translation provider plug-in is outside the scope of this help system.